Best Succulents To Put In Terrarium

 Because you’ll be watering these soilless plants by dunking them in a jar…,

-…you’ll want to keep the air plants in a container with easy access.
+…you’ll want to keep them in a container with easy access.

 Croton